ksatirli/terraform-aws-acm-certificate/README.md

 ### Module Variables

-Available variables are listed below, along with their default values:

 | Name | Description | Type | Default |
 |------|-------------|------|---------|
 | domain_name | Domain name for Certificate | `string` | n/a |